janwienand/scancentral-dast-sensor-podman/README.md

 # ScanCentral DAST Sensor
 ## ❓ Description

-This repo contains the files required for a docker-contained Fortify ScanCentral DAST deployment.
+This repo contains the files required for a Podman Fortify ScanCentral DAST deployment.

 ## 🎉 Deployment

 ### 🐳 Offline image retrival

-If you plan to deploy this component on an offline environment, below are the commands to save the Docker image for loading in the destination environment
+If you plan to deploy this component on an offline environment, below are the commands to save the container image for loading in the destination environment
 1. First login to Docker Hub using your Docker Hub credentials
 ```
-docker login -u <Docker hub username>
+podman login docker.io -u <Docker hub username>
 ```
 2. Then save the image locally
 ```